-Unfortunately, some serious injuries sometimes do not completely heal.
-Even with good medical treatment, serious injuries often cause some amount of permanent impairment.
+Unfortunately, some serious injuries do not completely heal.
+Even with very good medical treatment and a great doctor, these injuries can cause some amount of permanent impairment.
 Sometimes this permanent impairment is reduced strength.
 Other times it is reduced range of motion.

 What is permanent partial disability?